pdenno/schedulingTBD/README.md

 In the software, we engage the user in chat-based conversation implemented with large language models (LLMs) and a multi-agent architecture.
 As of this writing, we are implementing interviewing agents to understand the goals of users and introduce them to the DSL technology.
-We are far enough along to produce, in teaming, complete MiniZinc specifications for walking the user's production process (without knowledge of resource constraints).
+We are far enough along to produce, in teaming, complete MiniZinc specifications for walking the user's production process (without knowledge of production resource constraints).
 We expect to be able to formulate entire solutions to some problems soon.
 Currently we are testing the interviewing process with surrogate human users, LLM-based agents simulating expertise in a manufacturing domain.
 We plan to test hundreds of such domain expert surrogates before enabling similar functionality for human experts.